HELM: Hierarchical Encoding for mRNA Language Modeling: Hierarchical Cross-Entropy Loss

 \section{Hierarchical Cross-Entropy Loss}

 Hierarchical cross-entropy (HXE) is a technique for training neural networks that incorporates hierarchical information into the learning process.
 HXE was originally proposed in computer vision for image classification~\citep{bertinetto2020making} tasks, where the data labels can be organized in a hierarchical structure, such as a tree.
 When the hierarchy \( H \) is structured as a tree, HXE allows for a unique factorization of the categorical distribution $p(C)$ over the classes in terms of the conditional probabilities along the path from each class to the root of the tree.
 Specifically, for any leaf node/class \( C \) with a path \( C^{(0)} = C, \ldots, C^{(h)} = R \), the probability of \( C \) can be written as \( p(C) = \prod_{l=0}^{h-1} p(C^{(l)} \mid C^{(l+1)}), \) where \( h \) is the height of the node \( C \).
-The conditional probabilities can be expressed in terms of the class probabilities as:

-where $\text{Leaves}(C)$ denotes the set of leaf nodes within the subtree rooted at \( C \).
+The conditional probabilities can be expressed in terms of the class probabilities as: where $\text{Leaves}(C)$ denotes the set of leaf nodes within the subtree rooted at \( C \).
 To incorporate hierarchical information directly into the loss function, the classifier’s output can be factorized according to the hierarchical structure, and the total loss can be defined as a reweighted sum of the cross-entropies of these conditional probabilities along the hierarchical path.
-This leads to the hierarchical cross-entropy (HXE) loss, effectively incorporating the hierarchical information into the learning process:
+This leads to the hierarchical cross-entropy (HXE) loss, effectively incorporating the hierarchical information into the learning process: where \(\lambda(C^{(l)})\) is the weight associated with the edge between nodes \( C^{(l+1)} \) and \( C^{(l)} \).